Route messages

 Message specific routing using the Gateway field

-With most connectors you can use the Gateway field to specify a gateway list for each message.
+With most connectors you can use the Gateway field to specify a gateway (list) for each message.
 The gateway list can be a single gateway name or multiple gateway names separated by semicolons.
-Only gateways that are enabled in the connector specific routing options can be used, other gateway names are ignored.
-If a gateway is assigned as backup gateway it will still be used as a backup gateway.
+Only gateways that are enabled for sending in the connector specific routing options can be used, other gateway names are ignored.

 Using message specific routing in the Web Connector: